squaredindex/gatsbypracticenetlify/src/posts/our-second-post.md

 ---
-title: "Our Second Blog Post"
+title: Our Second Blog Post
-date: "2018-03-17"
+date: '2018-03-17'
 ---
 It's just like the story of the grasshopper and the octopus.
 All year long, the grasshopper kept burying acorns for winter, while the octopus mooched off his girlfriend and watched TV.

 But then the winter came, and the grasshopper died, and the octopus ate all his acorns.
 Also, he got a race car.
 Is any of this getting through to you?
 Good man.
 Nixon's pro-war and pro-family.

 1. Do a flip!
 2. When will that be?
 3. Actually, that's still true.

 ### Old Doomsday Devices are dangerously unstable